The Official Guide to Being a Great Wingman

 His friend wasn’t trying to be a jerk, he was just having a good time and wanted to keep partying.
 However, it’s moments like those where one small slipup can change everything.

-Now that I’m a professional wingman, it’s part of my job to ensure a great experience for friends and guys trying to meet more women.
+A wingman’s job is ensure a great experience for friends and guys trying to meet more women.
 Here are my fundamental rules for being a spectacular brother-in-arms.

 1) Take turns winging for each other.
 Decide ahead of time who’s winging who so there’s no confusion about the lead man of the interaction.
 Let your buddy in charge figure out what girl he’s interested in and support him by socializing with her friend(s).